Travel insurance for Malaysia

 If, after you have purchased a policy for a destination, a new travel advisory risk rating of ‘Do not travel' or 'Avoid non-essential travel' warning is issued, please contact us for advice on what you are covered for under your policy.

-Tips on staying safe in Malaysia
+Tips for staying safe in Malaysia

 No trip to Malaysia would be complete without exploring the country’s culinary delights, including the bustling markets of Kuala Lumpur and the famous hawker stalls of George Town in Penang.
 However, these attractions may present a few risks that can catch travellers unawares.